 Post-Purchase Reality: What Nobody Tells You

-The real advantage of trailer sailing is not saving money — not at first.
-Trailers, tow vehicles, and launch fees add up.
+The real advantage of trailer sailing is not automatically saving money.
+Trailers, tow vehicles, storage lots, tires, bearings, and launch fees add up.
 The actual advantage is access.
 A boat on a trailer can sail the Chesapeake in June, a Michigan lake in July, and the Gulf Coast in October.
-Marina-stored boats don't move.
+Marina-stored boats usually do not move.

-Realistic rigging time for a 22–26 ft monohull is 45–90 minutes for an experienced team at a familiar ramp.
-Folding trimarans add a category-specific drill: 30–60 minutes for the folding-aka deployment on top of mast-raising, dropping to 20–30 minutes after the first ten launches.
-A tabernacle mast step is not optional; it's a prerequisite for real trailering convenience on monohulls.
+Realistic rigging time for a 22–26 ft monohull is often 45–90 minutes for an experienced team at a familiar ramp.
+Folding trimarans add a category-specific drill for aka deployment on top of mast raising, but the time drops sharply once the owner practices the sequence.
+A tabernacle mast step is not optional for real trailering convenience on monohulls.

 Towing Practical Guide

 The boat's listed displacement is not your tow weight.
-Add 20–35% for the trailer frame, mast, outboard, gear, water, and provisions.
-A 2,450-lb Precision 23 with a standard single-axle aluminum trailer, mast, and weekend provisions will have a gross trailer weight of roughly 3,400–3,800 lbs.
+Add the trailer frame, mast, outboard, fuel, battery, anchors, safety gear, water, and provisions.
+A 2,450-lb Precision 23 can become a substantially heavier gross trailer load once it is ready for a weekend.

 Vehicle-side requirements for that load:

-Trimarans add a note: even folded, a Corsair or Dragonfly trailer rides high because of the akas stacked overhead.
-Check overhead clearance on your home garage and any low bridges on your route — a folded Dash 750 with mast carried over the akas can exceed 11 ft.
+Trimarans add a note: even folded, a Corsair or Dragonfly trailer can ride high because of the akas and mast carried above the hull.
+Check overhead clearance at home, storage, ramps, and any low bridges on your route.

-Trailer tongue weight should be 10–15% of total trailer weight.
-If your boat squats the rear of your truck, rebalance the load forward on the trailer bunks.
+Trailer tongue weight should generally be in the safe range specified by the trailer and tow-vehicle manufacturers.
+If the boat squats the rear of your vehicle or sways at speed, stop and rebalance the load before continuing.